rachitiitr/GameOfThrones-ChromeExtension/README.md

 - **Spoiler Blocking**: Searches entire web page and replaces Spoilers with text `##[TEXT BLOCKED: SPOILER DETECTED]`
 - **Image Blurring**: Blurs the neighbouring Images which are relevant and might reveal the Spoiler information.
 - **Simple, BugLess and Easy**: If there's a bug, it's a feature.
-- **Open Source**: On serious note, if there's an issue, please log it and also raise a PR if you can fix it.
+- **Open Source**: One serious note, if there's an issue, please log it and also raise a PR if you can fix it.
 - **Customizable**: As you have the source code, you can customize it as per your needs ;)

 # How To Use?
 - Clone this repository or download as a zip file
-- Incase you downloaded as a zip, unzip it
+- In case you downloaded as a zip, unzip it
 - Open Google Chrome
 - Go to `chrome://extensions`
 - Click on `Load Unpacked` which you can see in the top left side.